/' __` __`\

 I sometimes write about AI, neovim and magenta specifically:

 (Note - I mostly develop using the Anthropic provider, so claude sonnet 3.7 or 4 are recommended.
-The OpenAI provider is supported, but with limitations.
-Contributions are welcome!
-See for example https://github.com/dlants/magenta.nvim/issues/82 and https://github.com/dlants/magenta.nvim/issues/84 )
+The OpenAI provider is supported, however may be less stable since I am not using it day to day.
+Please report any issues you encounter.
+Contributions are also welcome.)

 remote mcp support - we now support streamable http transport, with fallback to sse transport for mcp.
 This means that mcphub now works via the /mcp endpoint (no lua integration yet).